konstellation-io/kdl-project-template/lib/README.md

 try:
     devices = get_available_cuda_devices(min_memory=15)
-    a = torch.Tensor(5).to(device=devices[0])
+    device = devices[0]
 except IndexError:
+    device = 'cpu'
-    a = torch.Tensor(5).to(device='cpu')
+a = torch.Tensor(5).to(device=device)
 ```

-IMPORTANT TO NOTE: This function does NOT lock the cuda devices.
+IMPORTANT TO NOTE:
+- This function does NOT lock the cuda device.
   Meaning, that the function should be called right before the first Tensor/model is sent to device.
-The same device can then be used for the entire process,
+- The same device can then be used for the entire process,
   therefore the function only needs to be called once per execution.
-The longer the time between finding the cude device and sending the first Tensor,
+- The longer the time between finding the cude device and sending the first Tensor,
   the more likely someone may use the selected cuda device.
+- This function does NOT work with MIG (GPU partitions)